-As of now (March 2019), all major carriers such as AT&T, Verizon, T-Mobile, and Sprint support WiFi calling on most newer smartphones such as Apple iPhone, Samsung Galaxy, Google Pixel, LG phones, and other iOS & Android devices.
+As of now (January 2020), all major carriers including AT&T, Verizon, T-Mobile, and Sprint support WiFi calling on most newer smartphones such as Apple iPhone, Samsung Galaxy, Google Pixel, LG phones, and other iOS & Android devices.

 Keep in mind, if your WiFi internet speeds are spotty or horrible to begin with, then it won't be much help either, because now you have another device hogging your bandwidth.

-Also, satellite internet users from HughesNet, Viasat, and DISH won’t find much use with WiFi calling because of the high latency, unless you’re into morse code-like time delays.
+Also, satellite internet users from HughesNet, Viasat, and DISH won’t find much use with WiFi calling because of the high latency, unless you’re into telegraph line time delays.

-A femtocell (also known as microcell or network extender) is equipment that depends on having a broadband landline internet to convert landline internet to cellular signals and vice versa.
+A femtocell (also known as microcell or network extender) is a piece of equipment which depends on having a broadband landline internet to convert landline internet to cellular signals and vice versa.

 It’s like having a personal mini cell phone tower.

-While femtocell is the proper & broad term, each carrier likes to brand their own femtocell names.
-So you'll see things like AT&T Microcell, Verizon Network Extender, T-Mobile CellSpot or Sprint Airave or Magic Box.
-But most are femtocells by nature.
+How does a femtocell work?
+Well, while femtocell is the proper broad term, each carrier likes to brand their own femtocell names.
+You'll see things like AT&T Microcell, Verizon Network Extender, T-Mobile CellSpot or Sprint Airave or Magic Box.
+These are merely brand names, and are all femtocells by nature.

 These devices can cost from $100 to $300 along with a possible monthly subscription fee on top of your landline internet bill.
 Also, you'll also need a minimum speed up to 10 Mbps download & 5 MB Mbps on your landline internet for it to work decently.